nqphuoc/UKren/README.md

 University of Ulsan - Korean-English Parallel Corpus with Korean Word-Sense Annotation has been built in NLP Lab., University of Ulsan, Rep. of Korea. (http://nlplab.ulsan.ac.kr).

 UKren is a large-scale Korean-English Parallel Corpus with the detailed information as the following.

+UKren is a large-scale Korean-English Parallel Corpus with the detailed information as the following.
  .
 Ukren: Korean-English Parallel Corpus
  .
 UKren_WS_Ann : Korean-English Parallel Corpus with Word-sense annation for Korean by UTagger